Eddy-dev0/Stocks../StockPredictor/README.md

 day, the absolute and percentage change relative to the latest observed close and metadata about the run.

-Running `python main.py` without arguments uses defaults.
+Running `python main.py` without arguments launches the dashboard.
 Set `STOCK_PREDICTOR_DEFAULT_MODE` and `STOCK_PREDICTOR_DEFAULT_TICKER` in your environment (or `.env`) to customise the implicit `mode` and `ticker`.
-The application falls back to `predict` for the mode and `AAPL` for the ticker when no overrides are provided.
+When a different default mode is configured, the CLI continues to honour it; otherwise the dashboard is selected automatically and the ticker defaults to `AAPL`.

 ### Additional options